agormp/phylotreelib/README.md

 ### Tree sets and tree summaries

 - `TreeSet` stores multiple trees with the same leaves.
-- `TreeSummary` accumulates summary statistics across trees and constructs summary trees such as consensus, MCC, MBC, and HIPSTR.
+- `TreeSummary` accumulates summary statistics across trees.
+- `SummaryTreeBuilder` constructs summary trees such as consensus, MCC, MBC, and HIPSTR.
+- `TreePostProcessor` adds attributes to the tree annotating it with e.g. support values / branch-length stats.

 ---